8 Mortgage Myths And Truths

 Closing costs are processing fees that you pay to your lender in exchange for creating and finalizing your loan.
 Closing costs cover things like the price of your appraisal and your title insurance.
 Like your down payment, closing costs are due when you close on your home’s loan.
-Closing costs are independent from your down payment and can range between 3% – 6% of the total balance of your loan.
+Closing costs are independent from your down payment and can range between 2% – 6% of the total balance of your loan.

-With an FHA loan, you can buy a home with as little as 3.5% down and a credit score as low as 580 points.
+With an FHA loan, you can typically buy a home with as little as 3.5% down and a credit score as low as 580 points.
 If you have at least 10% to put down on your loan, you may qualify for an FHA loan with a score as low as 500 points.
 However, the minimum score with Rocket Mortgage is 580.